bonninr/rusty-pipes/readme.md

 # Rusty Pipes

+Rusty Pipes is a digital organ instrument compatible with GrandOrgue sample sets.
+It features a text-based user interface, can be controlled via MIDI and play back MIDI files.
+Unlike GrandOrgue, Rusty Pipes streams samples from disk and does not load them into RAM, unless you want it to..

 [![Watch the video](https://img.youtube.com/vi/Ewm-s5aoeLc/0.jpg)](https://www.youtube.com/watch?v=Ewm-s5aoeLc)

 (Click to play video)

-## What is it?

-Rusty Pipes is a digital organ instrument compatible with GrandOrgue sample sets.
-It features a TUI user interface and can be controlled via MIDI.
-Unlike GrandOrgue, Rusty Pipes streams samples from disk and does not load them into RAM.

 ## Features